Sugar Prices Fall After Brazilian Production Surpasses Expectations

 Continue Reading Below

-Raw sugar for October delivery dropped 3.8% to 13.22 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar for October delivery dropped 3.9% to settle at 13.21 cents a pound on the ICE Futures U.S. exchange.

 Sugar fell as Brazil's cane industry group Unica said Tuesday that mills in Brazil's center-south region crushed more cane and produced more sugar than expected in the first half of September.